Our Blog

 In a perfect world, your business will have:

-• an RTO that means you’ll be back up and running in seconds.
+• An RTO, which means you’ll be back up and running in seconds.

-But for most businesses that is not physically or financially possible.
-The idea here, if you haven’t already done so, is to use this RPO and RTO guide to establish what your business requirements are and schedule that conversation with your IT Manger to determine an RPO and RTO that:
+But for most businesses, that is not physically or financially possible.
+The idea here, if you haven’t already done so, is to use this RPO and RTO guide to establish what your business requirements are and schedule that conversation with your IT Manager to determine an RPO and RTO that:

 Every business is different.
 Different infrastructure.
 Different needs and different priorities.
 Which makes writing a generic article on backups that accounts for all the possible variations difficult.